 Sometimes around 2002, I spent several months hiking in the mountains of Sierra de Courel and Sierra de Ancares in the province of Lugo in northwest Spain.
 The guide I used was written in Gallego (easy to understand for someone who reads Spanish fluently and reads Portuguese so-so) and included 1:50K maps.
 The maps had many errors, but were adequate.
 Probably these guidebooks are out-of-print and have been replaced by newer guidebooks.
 There was no waymarking of the trails and they were not part of the GR/PR system at the time.
 The area is very pretty, both the natural landscape and the picturesque and now mostly deserted villages, and also uncrowded.

-There is no need for topo maps or detailed trail guides for the more popular Caminos de Santiago, due to the copious waymarking.
-For the less popular Camino de Santiagos, use either a trail guide to get past the tricky spots where the waymarking is inadequate, or use a GPS receiver loaded with GPX track.
+No need for topo maps or detailed trail guides for more popular Caminos de Santiago, due to copious waymarking.
+For less popular Camino de Santiagos, use trail guide to get past tricky spots where waymarking is inadequate, or use GPS receiver loaded with GPX track.

 Madrid: Instituto Geográphica Nacional de España or IGN.
 Calle General Ibáñez de Ibero, 3 (metro Guzmán el Bueno).
 Map store open weekday mornings (10:00-14:00) as of 2013.
 Source of paper 1:200K topo maps (one map per Spanish province), as well as other format paper maps.
 My last visit was 2013.